Macquarie to raise $130m to expand data centre business - Data Centre & Network News

-Macquarie Technology Group has announced that it is raising $130 million to expand its data centre business and has entered a trading halt.
+Macquarie Technology Group has announced that it is raising $130m to expand its data centre business and has entered a trading halt.
 The company has created a presentation on equity raising to cover its investment highlights, data centre credentials, megatrends, and financial performance.

 The presentation reports that $130m is being sought via a non-underwritten institutional placement.
 The capital will strengthen Macquarie’s balance sheet and provide funding to pursue growth opportunities in its data centre portfolio.
 The institutional placement is also expected to significantly increase liquidity and free float.
 As the company has continued delivering new data centres as its demand ramps up in Australia, the institutional placement also positions it to capitalise on the fast-growing cloud and AI megatrends.
 It is further revealed that the company has a high-quality revenue model and customer base, with over 90% of revenue coming from contracted monthly recurring revenue, and over 60% of billings of top 20 customers AA+ rated or better.